DeanLemans/deanlemans.github.io/content/00-raw/car_engine.md

 Mercedes OM314 – Old-school 3.8L industrial diesel.
 4-cylinder, gear-driven cam, no turbo.
 Tiny footprint, giant heart.

-This list sticks to fully cast-iron engines only. there are plenty of other legendary “million-mile” motors out there with aluminum heads.(but those are not really meant to last a million-mile)
+This list sticks to fully cast-iron engines only. there are plenty of other legendary "million-mile" motors out there with aluminum heads.(but those are not really meant to last a million-mile)